Money Without Me: Background and release

 "Money Without Me" was recorded during sessions for Lamar's debut studio album, Section.80 (2011).
 The song had already leaked online prior to being uploaded to YouTube.

 "Money Without Me" was uploaded to Lamar's Youtube Channel on December 17, 2024.
 It marked Lamar's first release after the release of his November studio album, GNX.
 The upload came with no credits, as they were auto-generated by YouTube.

 Shortly after, the video became unlisted, then made public again, then struck with a copyright claim by Universal Music Group.
 On December 18, the song was taken down, but made public again on December 25.

 Some believe the upload was a teaser for a deluxe edition of GNX, especially due to the song's cover art featuring the car shown on the album's cover art.
-Lefty Gunplay, who was featured on Lamar's song "TV Off", stated in an interview at the end of November 2024 that a deluxe edition could released soon.
+Lefty Gunplay, who was featured on Lamar's song "TV Off", stated in an interview at the end of November 2024 that a deluxe edition could be released soon.